mikeweltejr/EthereumPrivateLocalNetworkDemo/Readme.md

     * Difficulty will determine how long it takes for our blocks to be processed.
 Setting it between 10-10,000 will be a quick process time.
 For reference Ethereum mainnet uses 17179869184 for difficulty.
     * alloc - is allocating some test ether.
 You don't have to do this as it is very easy to generate test ether locally.

-2. Open terminal as administrator and navigate to the path where geth is (on Windows this would be: C:\Program Files\Geth) or you can add it to your environment variables and run it anywhere.
+3. Open terminal as administrator and navigate to the path where geth is (on Windows this would be: C:\Program Files\Geth) or you can add it to your environment variables and run it anywhere.

-3. Run `geth --datadir myDataDir init ./genesis.json` to initialize your blockchain with a data directory.
+4. Run `geth --datadir myDataDir init ./genesis.json` to initialize your blockchain with a data directory.
-    * NOTE: Everywhere you see myDataDir is literally just a name this is NOT an actual directory or path.
-This could be foo, test, or any other name you would want it to be.
     * If you want to try creating multiple nodes locally, you will need to have a separate datadir for each node and you will have to use the same genesis.json for each node: `geth --datadir myDataDir2 init ./genesis.json`

-4. Run the following command: `geth --datadir myDataDir --networkid 220022 --port 30301 --nodiscover console`
+5. Run the following command: `geth --datadir myDataDir --networkid 220022 --port 30301 --nodiscover console`

     * This will start the private network on a custom network (using 220022 here but use whatever number you'd like, and make sure any node connecting is using the networkid you use here).
     * It will open up a console to allow us to run web3 commands against it.